ole1986/a3-admintoolkit/@MissionFile/README.md

 This is a Step-by-step guide on how to build your own extension.
 In this guide you will learn how to add a new Menu entry, add new action commands, pass them to the server and finally execute custom code (from server)

-Lets begin with the MissionFile `config.cpp`.

-Make sure you have copied the above mentioned `CfgAdminToolkitCustomMod` into the config.cpp.
+- First, make sure you have copied the above mentioned `CfgAdminToolkitCustomMod` into the config.cpp.

-Now, add the following line into the Extensions[] property: `{"My Extension", "MyExtension"}`
+- Now, add the following line into the Extensions[] property: `{"My Extension", "MyExtension"}`

-So, the property will look the following:

 ```
 Extensions[] = {
+	/* add a new menu entry called My Extension into manu menu */
 	{"My Extension", "MyExtension"}
 };
 ```

-This will cause the AdminTool to add the menu entry "My Extension" into the MainMenu.
-Once the menu is selected, it searches for the sqf file "MyExtension.sqf" in `atk\extension\MyExtension.sqf`.
+- Once the menu is selected, it searches for the sqf file "MyExtension.sqf" in `atk\extension\MyExtension.sqf`.
 So, lets create this now:

 ```
 // atk\extension\MyExtension.sqf (located in MissionFile)